bW9uZG8/PatriotCTF-2025/Reverse/Are-You-Pylingual.md

 <img width="495" height="154" alt="image" src="https://github.com/user-attachments/assets/60db693c-4a3b-4c3c-9ae4-80cc90fa5b93" />

 ## Reversing the output/Writing Code
-Now we understand that the output is the flag obfuscated several times in different ways, all of wich is fully reversible!
+Now we understand that the output is the flag obfuscated several times in different ways, all of which is fully reversible!

 This part was a LOT of trial and error for me, but I will go over the major steps I took to reverse the operations done to the flag.

-I started with modifying the "output.txt" file by removing `"output = "` and the `brackets` so it doesn't interfere with the code and I just have the raw numbers **<ins>(I manually edited the file, I did not include this part in my code)<ins>**.
-Then, I stared with opened and reading the file into an array converting each number into an integer.
+I started with modifying the "output.txt" file by removing `"output = "` and the `brackets` so it doesn't interfere with the code and I just have the raw numbers **<ins>(I manually removed them from the file, I did not include this part in my code)</ins>**.
+After that, I started with opening and parsing the file into an array converting each number into an integer.
 ### Reading the output
 <img width="463" height="76" alt="image" src="https://github.com/user-attachments/assets/033fcbfc-2d66-4b66-b18a-801c91d7c779" />

-After that, We need to undo all the steps backwards in order, starting with splitting the array in half and assigning them to which half they are. **I assigned the halves in reverse order for the order they were originally in, the second half of the output is set as `first_half` and vice versa to make it easier to understand what order they will be in at the end.** I achieved this with the section below.
+After that, we need to undo all the steps backwards in order, starting with splitting the array in half and assigning them to which half they are. **I assigned the halves in reverse order for the order they were originally in, the second half of the output is set as `first_half` and vice versa to make it easier to understand what order they will be in at the end.** I achieved this with the section below.
 ### Splitting the array in half
 <img width="306" height="64" alt="image" src="https://github.com/user-attachments/assets/26b50f99-1d72-48a4-aeeb-092d1d3697a9" />